What learning opportunities are available for students?

 The College has one of the nation’s most established and well-respected programs for training technicians to repair and maintain advanced automotive systems, such as those that operate on compressed natural gas (CNG), liquid petroleum gas (LPG or propane), and electric (EV) and hybrid propulsion.
 These technician training programs are designed to meet the needs of the emerging advanced transportation systems in the region and were developed in partnership with industry stakeholders such as SunLine Transit, California Gas Company, and the CA Air Quality Management District.

 A new addition to the College’s clean technology education programs is the Energy Systems Technologies certificate currently in development.
 This program will provide an important foundation of knowledge and skills to those seeking energy and utility technical and managerial careers.
 It will also help prepare the workforce needed to support the growing renewable energy industry in our region.
 For more information, please call (760) 773-2571.

-Contract Education (PaCE)
+Partnership & Community Education (PaCE)